Learning to Switch Among Agents in a Team via 2-Layer Markov Decision Processes: Introduction

-To tackle the above challenges, we first formally define the problem of learning to switch control among agents in a team using a 2-layer Markov decision process.
-Here, the team can be composed of any number of machines and human agents, and the agents' policies as well as the transition probabilities of the environment may be unknown.
-Under this definition, the problem reduces to fin\-ding the switching policy that provides an optimal trade off between the environmental cost, the amount of human and machine control, and the number of switches.
-Then, we develop an online learning algo\-rithm, which we refer to as UCRL2-MC\footnote{UCRL2 with Multiple Confidence sets.}, that uses upper confidence bounds on the agents'{} policies and the environment's transition probabilities to find a sequence of switching policies whose total regret with respect to the optimal switching po\-li\-cy is sublinear in the number of learning steps.
-In addition, we also demonstrate that the same algorithm can be used to find multiple sequences of switching policies across several independent teams of agents operating in similar environments, where it greatly benefits from maintaining shared confidence bounds for the environments'{} transition probabilities.
-Finally, we perform variety of simulation experiments in obstacle avoidance in a semi-autonomous driving scenario.
-Our results illustrate our theoretical findings and demonstrate that, by exploiting the specific structure of the problem, our proposed algorithm is superior to problem-agnostic alternatives\footnote{To facilitate research in this area, we will release an open-source implementation of our algorithms with the final version of the paper.}.
+--- \emph{Disentangling agents' policies and environment dynamics.} We would like that our algorithms learn to disentangle the influence of the agents'{} policies and the environment dynamics on the switching policies.
+By doing so, they could be used to efficiently find multiple personalized switching policies for different teams of agents operating in similar environments (\eg, multiple semi-autonomous vehicles with different human drivers).
+To tackle the above challenges, we first formally define the problem of learning to switch control among agents in a team using a 2-layer Markov decision process (Figure~\ref{fig:2layer}).
+Here, the team can be composed of any number of machines or human agents, and the agents' policies, as well as the transition probabilities of the environment, may be unknown.
+In our formulation, we assume that all agents follow Markovian policies\footnote{ In certain cases, it is possible to convert a non-Markovian human policy into a Markovian one by changing the state representation~\citep{Daw2014}.
+Addressing the problem of learning to switch control among agents in a team in a semi-Markovian setting is left as a very interesting venue for future work.}, similarly as other theoretical models of human decision making~\citep{Townsend2000,Daw2014,McGhan2015}.
+Under this definition, the problem reduces to fin\-ding the switching policy that provides an optimal trade off between the environmental cost, the amount of agent control, and the number of switches.
+Then, we develop an online learning algo\-rithm, which we refer to as UCRL2-MC\footnote{ UCRL2 with Multiple Confidence sets.}, that uses upper confidence bounds on the agents'{} policies and the transition probabilities of the environment to find a sequence of switching policies whose total regret with respect to the optimal switching po\-li\-cy is sublinear in the number of learning steps.
+In addition, we also demonstrate that the same algorithm can be used to find multiple sequences of switching policies across several independent teams of agents operating in similar environments, where it greatly benefits from maintaining shared confidence bounds for the transition probabilities of the environments and enjoys a better regret bound than UCRL2, a very well known reinforcement learning algorithm that we view as the most natural competitor.
+Finally, we perform a variety of simulation experiments in the standard RiverSwim environment as well as an obstacle avoidance task, where we consider multiple teams of agents (drivers) composed by one human and one machine agent.
+Our results illustrate our theoretical findings and demonstrate that, by exploiting the specific structure of the problem, our proposed algorithm is superior to problem-agnostic alternatives.